techreturners/introduction-to-test-doubles-java/activities/activity_2.md

 - Since the dependencies are external, we don’t have control on what this outside system might do.
-We want to make sure our SUT is working as a component of our codebase.
+We want to make sure our SUT is working as a component of our codebase without external influence.

 ---